apple/coremltools/mlmodel/docs/Format/FeatureTypes.rst

 	    // width x height is the required fixed image size
 	    //
 	    // If SizeFlexibility is present, width x height indicate a "default"
-	    // image size which must be consistent with the flexibilty specified
+	    // image size which must be consistent with the flexibility specified

 	    int64 width = 1;
 	    int64 height = 2;